 Next, determine for yourself how you wish to be inspired.
 As indicated above, an activity monitor can be just as useful in documenting steps as it is in motivating more steps.
 Some simply need a goal for the day and a way to track that progress.
 In this case, any of the simplest and least expensive devices will serve the purpose.
 However, many will do well with more sophisticated and lasting data management.
 Spend a hundred dollars or more, and you get a device that syncs with a smartphone or pc based data collection program, stores your data virtually forever, and displays it in useful and easy form.

 Lastly, consider how you may wish to integrate social pressures and motivation into your activity tracking and motivation.
-Do you do better improving health habits with a peer group to compare, compete, and commiserate with?
+Does it help you get healthy to have an active peer group to compare, compete, and commiserate with?
 Do you have a network of friends already using one type or data platform?
-If all or many of those you may find inspiration with are already using a particular brand and social media platform, your choice is essentially already made for you.
+If all or any of those you may find inspiration with are already using a particular brand and social media platform, your choice may be made for you.
 This social proof factor is so significant, and all the networking devices are of such a high quality, that any other difference and distinction is not worth agonizing over.
 In short, if there is the slightest chance that you will find inspiration in competing with others, don't hesitate to get a device that your friends and peers are using.